 Every marketer should be reviewing their digital presence in light of this.
 Has your website just been existing without any real new or engaging content?
 Are your articles and videos providing any value?
-If your digital content and overall digital presence has been limping along, now is the time to make it more relevant, helpful and engaging to your audience (because it’s all they’re seeing of you right now).
+If your digital content and overall digital presence has been limping along, now is the time to make it more relevant, helpful and engaging to your audience.

 For many companies, social media has become almost more important than their website for engaging customers and making sales.
-But for some companies, social media has been seen as a fluffy, necessary-but-not-essential side job relegated to an administrative assistant--or worse, an intern.
-But now, social media needs to move up to #1 priority, along with the rest of digital marketing--because this is where the people are right now, and this trend will most likely continue as the platforms continue to evolve.
-Social media marketing’s variety of paid advertising, behavior-targeting and very low cost also make it a no-brainer to try.
+But for some companies, social media has been seen as a fluffy, necessary-but-not-essential side job delegated to an administrative assistant—or worse, an intern.
+But now, social media needs to move up to #1 priority, along with the rest of digital marketing because this is where the people are right now, and this trend will most likely continue as the platforms continue to evolve.
+Social media marketing’s variety of paid advertising, behavior-targeting, and very low cost also make it a no-brainer to try.

 Embrace the New Marketing Normal

-Some companies may be concerned about putting so many eggs in the digital basket, because COVID-19 times will eventually pass.
-Though it may be weeks or even months, eventually, things will return to “normal,” right?
+Some companies may be concerned about putting so many eggs in the digital basket because COVID-19 times will eventually pass.
+Though it may be a while, eventually, things will return to “normal,” right?
 The inconvenient truth is, probably not.
 While people will begin leaving their homes to interact once more, chances are there will be notable changes in their behavior.
 They may shake hands less, shop online more, and stick to habits they feel are reliable and safe.

 Refocusing your marketing and prioritizing digital will help you better maintain your customer relationships, build new ones, and give you an edge over competitors who are slow to react.
 And there is no doubt that making these changes will improve your overall position for the long haul.
 Let's talk about how we can help.